Firefly (DC Comics): Post-Crisis

-Following Crisis on Infinite Earths reboot of the DC Universe, Firefly was re-imagined as a much darker and more violent character.
+Following the Crisis on Infinite Earths continuity reboot, Firefly is re-imagined as a darker and more violent character.

-After being taken away from their abusive parents, Garfield Lynns and his sister, Amanda, grew up at the St. Evangelina Home for Orphans.
-Unlike his relatively normal sister, Garfield was a problematic child whom nobody wanted to adopt.
-As an adult, Lynns became a pyrotechnics and special effects expert in the film industry but eventually fell victim to Gotham City's severe poverty issues and turned to a life of crime as a result.
-While he initially only committed arson during his robberies as a hobby, Lynns' compulsion to start fires soon turned into a pyromaniacal obsession as a result of his abusive and troubled childhood; he believed that he could see visions in the flames he created.
+After being taken away from their abusive parents, Garfield Lynns and his sister, Amanda, grow up at the St. Evangelina orphanage.
+Unlike his sister, Garfield is a problematic child whom nobody wants to adopt.
+As an adult, Lynns becomes a pyrotechnics and special effects expert in the film industry before falling victim to poverty and becoming a criminal.

-Lynns then becomes a professional arsonist known as the "Firefly", and allies himself with fellow supervillain Killer Moth in an attempt to kill Batman and Robin.
-Their alliance falls apart, however, when Killer Moth realizes the full extent of Firefly's madness and feared for his own well-being.
+Lynns then becomes a professional arsonist known as "Firefly", and allies with Killer Moth in an attempt to kill Batman and Robin.
+Their alliance falls apart, however, when Killer Moth realizes Firefly's madness and fears for his own well-being.
 The two villains are then taken into custody.
-During the Batman: Knightfall storyline, Firefly escapes from Arkham Asylum and attempts to burn all of the places that he lacked the privilege to go to as a child.
+In Batman: Knightfall, Firefly escapes from Arkham Asylum and attempts to burn all of the places that he lacked the privilege to go to as a child.
 After successfully destroying a pier and a theater, Firefly is stopped by Batman as he tries to scorch the Gotham Zoo.
-In his next attempt to burn Gotham to the ground, Firefly is horribly scarred when an uncontrollable fire that he starts at a chemical factory causes it to explode; over 90 percent of his body is burned, so he designs a fireproof battle suit to protect himself from his own flames from this point on.
+In his next attempt to burn Gotham to the ground, Firefly is scarred in a chemical explosion and designs a fireproof battle suit to protect from further incidents.

 During the No Man's Land story arc, Firefly is one of the inmates at Blackgate Penitentiary when it is taken over by Lock-Up.
 When Nightwing is captured after trying to retake the prison from Lock-Up, Firefly attempts to kill him and wear his skin over his burned body.